pontusbostrom/InlineDateRangeField/daterangefield-root/README.md

 # InlineDateRangeField Add-on for Vaadin 8

 InlineDateRangeField is a UI component add-on for Vaadin 8 that provides the possibility to select a range of dates.
-The add-on is based on InlineDateField.

-The add-on actually contains two date range fields: DataRangeField and InlineDateRangeField.
-DateRangeField is mostly intended for internal use.
-InlineDateRangeField has a proper API suitable for data binding with Binder.
-This field should typically be used in applications.
+The add-on is based on the same client side widget as InlineDateField.
+As it extends AbstarctField, it is suitable for data binding with Binder.
+The selection of range is currently supported by clicks/touch only.
+Selection works as follows:

+If nothing is selected:
+- The first click selects the first end of the interval
+- The second click selects the second end of the interval.
+The interval is then highlighted.

+If an interval is already selected:
+- Clicking outside the interval extends the interval to the selected date
+- Clicking on the start date or the end date collapses the interval to only include the date that was clicked
+- Clicking inside the interval otherwise sets the end date to the date that was clicked.

+The add-on supports setting limits on the possible interval to select from, just as the built-in DateFields.

 ## Download release